 SEAC II Corp.

-955 Fifth Avenue New York, New York 10075
+955 Fifth Avenue

+New York, New York 10075

 (Former name or former address, if changed since last report)

-Check the appropriate box below if the Form 8-K filing is intended to simultaneously satisfy the filing obligation of the registrant under any of the following provisions:

-□ Written Communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425)

-□ Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12)

-Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b))

-□ Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c))

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Shares, no par value per share LION Nasdaq Global Select Market

-Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§230.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter).

-Emerging growth company \Box
+- follo Check the appropriate box below if the Form 8-K filing owing provisions: g is intended to simultaneously satisfy the filing obligation of the registrant under any of the Written Communications pursuant to Rule 425 under th ne Securities Act (17 CFR 230.425) Soliciting material pursuant to Rule 14a-12 under the E exchange Act (17 CFR 240.14a-12) Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b)) Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c)) Sec urities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Shares, no par value per share LION Nasdaq Global Select Market Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§230.40 chis chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter).
+Emerging growth company $\square$ any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with